Using This Book

 Level 18: Negative Energy Cone

 You can fire a dark eye ray from your central eye.
 This feature replaces the Antimagic Cone feature.
-You can take a Bonus Action and expend 3 Eye Ray Charges to emit a necrotic wave in a 60-foot Cone.
+You can take a Bonus Action and expend 3 Ray Charges to emit a necrotic wave in a 60-foot Cone.
 Creatures in that area can't regain Hit Points until the start of your next turn.
 An intact Humanoid corpse there instantly rises as a Zombie as you have casted the Animate Dead spell on it.
 The creature is under your control for 1 minute, after which it falls over, returning to a lifeless corpse.

 Level 18: Death Tyrant